-The table below provides information as of June 27, 2021, with respect to the securities authorized for issuance to the Company's directors, officers, and employees under the Second Amended 2013 Plan, the Amended 2013 Plan, the Unifi, Inc. 2013 Incentive Compensation Plan (the "2013 Plan"), and the 2008 Unifi, Inc. Long-Term Incentive Plan (the "2008 LTIP").
-The Second Amended 2013 Plan, which was approved by the Company's shareholders at the 2020 Annual Meeting, replaced the Amended 2013 Plan for purposes of all incentive awards issued to the Company's directors, officers, and employees on or after October 29, 2020; the Amended 2013 Plan, which was approved by the Company's shareholders at the 2018 Annual Meeting of Shareholders, replaced the 2013 Plan for purposes of all incentive awards issued to the Company's directors, officers, and employees after October 24, 2018, and the 2013 Plan, which was approved by the Company's shareholders at the 2013 Annual Meeting of Shareholders, replaced the 2008 LTIP for purposes of all incentive awards issued to the Company's directors, officers, and employees after October 22, 2013.
+The table below provides information as of July 3, 2022, with respect to the securities authorized for issuance to the Company's directors, officers, and employees under the Second Amended 2013 Plan, the Amended 2013 Plan, the Unifi, Inc. 2013 Incentive Compensation Plan (the "2013 Plan"), and the 2008 Unifi, Inc. Long-Term Incentive Plan (the "2008 LTIP").
+The Second Amended 2013 Plan, which was approved by the Company's shareholders at the 2020 Annual Meeting of Shareholders, replaced the Amended 2013 Plan for purposes of all incentive awards issued to the Company's directors, officers, and employees after October 28, 2020; the Amended 2013 Plan, which was approved by the Company's shareholders at the 2018 Annual Meeting of Shareholders, replaced the 2013 Plan for purposes of all incentive awards issued to the Company's directors, officers, and employees after October 24, 2018, and the 2013 Plan, which was approved by the Company's directors, officers, and employees after October 24, 2018, and the 2013 Plan, which was approved by the Company's directors, officers, replaced the 2008 LTIP for purposes of all incentive awards issued to the Company's directors, officers, replaced the 2008 LTIP for purposes of all incentive awards issued to the Company's directors, officers, and employees after October 22, 2013.
 As a result, no further awards will be made under the Amended 2013 Plan, the 2013 Plan, or the 2008 LTIP after the date it was replaced by a successor plan.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights (#) (a) Weighted-Average Exercise Price of Outstanding Options, Warrants, and Rights (\$) (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (#) (c) Equity compensation plans approved by security holders 1,517,104 (1) 16.82 (1) 771,011 Equity compensation plans not approved by security holders Total 1,517,104 (1) 16.82 (1) 771,011
+Plan Category Equity compensation plans approved by security holders Equity compensation plans not approved by security holders Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights (#) (a) 1,461,459 (1) Weighted-Average Exercise Price of Outstanding Options, Warrants, and Rights (\$) (b) 15.81 (1) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (#) (c) 600,963 Total 1,461,459 (1) 15.81 (1) 600,963

 (1) Includes securities issuable upon exercise of outstanding options and conversion of restricted stock units and vested share units (collectively, "units") that were issued pursuant to the 2008 LTIP, the 2013 Plan, or the Amended 2013 Plan.
-As of June 27, 2021, (i) an aggregate of 1,114,203 options remained outstanding and (ii) an aggregate of 402,901 units remained outstanding.
+As of July 3, 2022, (i) an aggregate of 982,370 options remained outstanding and (ii) an aggregate of 479,089 units remained outstanding.
 The weighted-average exercise price excludes units, which do not have an exercise price.